-The hours are flexible, and we all telecommute some of the time...though we work from our office in the heart of Davis Square, Somerville on most days.
+You will be working from our office in Somerville, MA.
+The hours are somewhat flexible (East or West coast business hours), and we all telecommute some of the time...though we work from our office in the heart of Davis Square, Somerville on most days.
 While we do a fair amount of our collaboration in-person, you should also be comfortable using email and instant messaging to coordinate and get work done, as we have a few employees in other parts of the globe.

-You should be a self-starter who either has solid experience with Perl, or significant experience with similarly-flavored languages (Python, Ruby, etc) and a willingness to pick up Perl quickly.
-Some experience with at least a few of the following buzzwords is also desirable:
+You should be a self-starter who has 3+ years experience with Perl, as well as some experience with at least a few of the following buzzwords:

 - Distributed source control (git, branching, patches)